 In this guide, we’ll take a look at how the ANZ Shield app works and how you can use it to protect your account when using online and mobile banking with ANZ.

 Security should be your top priority when choosing banking and other financial services.
-If you’re looking for a secure, fully protected way to send and receive money internationally, open a free account with Wise.
-You’ll get bank-level data security measures, and a dedicated in-house team of financial security specialists¹.
+If you’re looking for a secure, fully protected way to send and receive money internationally, open a multi-currency account with Wise.
+You’ll get bank-level data security measures, and a dedicated in-house team of financial security specialists.

 But let’s get back to what you came here for – an overview of the ANZ Shield app.

 ANZ Shield is a dedicated security app.
-It’s designed for internet and mobile banking customers with ANZ, giving them a convenient way to protect their accounts and manage money securely.
+It’s designed for internet and mobile banking customers with ANZ, giving them a convenient way to protect their accounts and manage money securely.¹

 It can be used alongside ANZ internet banking and the ANZ App, which allows you to manage day-to-day banking on the move.
 One of its main functions is to generate a one-time passcode, also known as a Shield Code.
 These codes are needed to authenticate payments and changes to your account, all for your security.